itsPiyush01/calculator_x64/README.md

   which can do this  whole process of generating object.o file , linking and executing the executable file in just one line.

-  This is very useful for maining the *.asm code.
+  This is very useful for testing the *.asm code.

   ```bash
   bash bash_asm.bashrc <FILENAME>.asm